Live from the Southern Command in sunny South Florida.

 Robert Gibbs, there's not enough support to move forward here.

-Schumer set out on an unlikely path to passage for the troubled immigration plan in his letter to Brewer yesterday.
+Schumer set out on an unlikely path to passage for the Troubled Immigration Plan in his letter to Brewer yesterday.

-He asked her to delay for a year the date the Arizona law takes effect and push one of Arizona's two Republican senators to support the Democrats outline for an overhaul of immigration law, but the governor said no.
+He asked her to delay for a year the date the Arizona law takes effect and push one of Arizona's two Republican senators to support the Democrats outline for an overhaul of immigration law.

-Even if she had agreed to call the legislature back into a special session to make the delay official, it was highly unlikely that either Senator McCain or Senator Kyle would have changed their minds and supported the uh Democrat proposal.
+Even if she had agreed to call the legislature back into a special session to make the delay official, it was highly unlikely that either Senator McCain or Senator Kyle would have changed their minds and supported the Democrat proposal.

-So Chuck Hugh Schumer.
+So Chuck Hugh Schumer, this is interesting.

 Don't implement this.